 The Remuneration Policy of the Joint Board is set in reference to national arrangements.
 The Scottish Joint Negotiating Committee (SJNC) for Local Authority Services sets the salaries for the Chief Executives of Scottish local authorities.
 The SJNC advised that it would be a matter for each Council to examine the position of other chief officials.
-It was agreed at the Joint Board of 24th January,1997 that the salary of the posts of Assessor and Electoral Registration Officer and his depute be set at 66% and 49% respectively of the salary of the Chief Executive of Renfrewshire Council.
+It was agreed at the Joint Board of 24th January,1997 that the salary of the posts of Assessor and Electoral Registration Officer and the depute be set at a percentage of the Chief Executive of Renfrewshire Council, which is currently 67% and 50% respectively.
 Following a review of Chief Executives' salaries in 2001, it was agreed that this arrangement should continue.
-These arrangements were agreed through approval of the Salaries of the Assessor and Electoral Registration Officer report at a meeting of the Joint Board on 22nd November, 2002.
+These arrangements were agreed through approval of the Salaries of the Assessor and Electoral Registration Officer and Depute Assessor and Electoral Registration Officer report at a meeting of the Joint Board on 22nd November, 2002.